sebr22/rocket/README.md

 # Rocket Sensors

 ## Installation
-### There are Two Versions of the Software, the test branch with GPS functionality and the main without.
+### There are Two Versions of the Software, the GPS branch with GPS functionality and the main branch without.
 Install circuit python from [here](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi)
 ```
 pip install -r requirements.txt